mendix/docs/content/developerportal/operate/trends.md

 ### <a name="Trends-appmxruntimejvmheap"></a>4.4 JVM Object Heap

-The JVM Object Heap graphs shows the internal distribution of allocated memory inside the application process for objects that are in use by microflows, scheduled events, and all other data that flows around inside the Mendix runtime process.
+The **JVM Object Heap** graph shows the internal distribution of allocated memory inside the application process for objects that are in use by microflows, scheduled events, and all other data that flows around inside the Mendix runtime process.

 ![](attachments/trends/jvm-heap.png)

 One of the most important things to know in order to be able to interpret the values in this graph, is the fact that the JVM does not immediately clean up objects that are no longer in use.
-This graph will show unused memory as still in use until the so-called garbage collector, which analyzes the memory to free up space, is run.
-So, this graph does not show how much of the JVM memory that is in use before a garbage collection will have to stay allocated after the garbage collection cycle, because the garbage collection process will only find out about that when it is actually running.
+This graph will show unused memory as still in use until the so-called *garbage collector*, which analyzes the memory to free up space, is run.
+So, you cannot see how much of the JVM memory that is in use before a garbage collection will be available after the garbage collection cycle, because the garbage collection process will only find out about that when it actually runs.

-For example, if the **tenured generation** is shown as 65% of the complete heap size, this might as well change to 0% when a garbage collection is triggered when the percentage reaches two thirds of the total heap size.
-However, it could stay at this amount if all data in this memory part is still referenced by running actions in the application.
+For example, if the **tenured generation** is shown as 65% of the complete heap size, this might as well change to 0% if a garbage collection is triggered when the percentage reaches two thirds of the total heap size.
+However, it could stay at this 65% if all data in this memory part is still referenced by running actions in the application.
 This behavior means that the JVM heap memory graphs are the most difficult to base conclusions on.

 ### <a name="Trends-appmxruntimejvmprocessmemory"></a>4.5 JVM Process Memory Usage

-This second graph of JVM memory is similar to the previous graph, JVM Object Heap.
+This **JVM Process Memory Usage** graph is similar to the previous graph, *JVM Object Heap*.
 It shows a more complete view of the actual size and composition of the operating system memory that is in use by the JVM process.

 ![](attachments/trends/jvm-process-memory.png)